 The personality of the ward can also be defined by many outside influences.
 In a small town of mostly farmers, the ward members have all been attending for generations, and chances are good that many of their children have married each other and are attending the same ward.
 This makes for sometimes uncomfortable situations when families have disagreements, or one member of a family is accused of something and all the relatives from both sides of the family get involved in the situation.
 Any of this sounding familiar?
 Some wards are small, and have a core of families that have always been the center of all activity.
 Suddenly there are boundary changes and there are a lot of new people now attending what used to be very “intimate” meetings.
 This takes a while to settle down into a new rhythm, with new core members at the heart of all the activities and service projects.
 The same thing happens to a very large ward that is split one Sunday, and half the ward is suddenly gone, and other people are there to sit in their spot.
 This also takes time to iron itself out and creates all new dynamics in the ward.

 Even something like a change in the Bishopric (leadership) of the ward can affect the personality of the ward.
-We had a Bishop who was very personable for many years.
-He was beloved by most, and does all the major cooking for all ward events.
+We had a Bishop for many years who was very personable.
+He was beloved by most, and did all the major cooking for all ward events.
 If he ever dies I may have to give up eating all together!
-Then we got a Bishop who refers to himself in the third person.
-Both are beloved, but with very different personalities.
+Then we got a Bishop who always referred to himself in the third person.
+Both were beloved, but with very different personalities.

 Be patient when moving into or visiting a new ward.
 As with all things in life, there is probably more going on under the surface than you might first suspect.
 People are people.
 We all want to be loved and welcomed.
 We all want to feel wanted.
 The best way to learn to fit into a new ward, in my experience, is to be the one to put out that first hand of fellowship and greet those you meet with a hearty Hello!

 print a PDF copy of the article.